 The Grapes of Wrath (1940) Director: John Ford

 The Grapes of Wrath is one of those rare films that captures much of the spirit and essence of its parent novel.
-Apparently, producer Darryl Zanuck quickly acquired the film rights when Steinbeck’s Pulitzer-Prize winning book became a surprise-smash hit success.
-It also helped that the novel had caused massive controversy owing to its sympathetic portrait of the migrant “Okies” emigrating to California in the ’30s, as well as its harsh rebuke of California farming and labor practices.
-All the attention would bode well for 20th Century Fox.
-The director of choice was the great John Ford who hurriedly cobbled together the picture into a now classic film.
-Ford was fresh off the heels of his 1939 masterpiece, Stagecoach.
-Cinematographer Gregg Toland (later of Citizen Kane fame the following year) delivers a remarkable aesthetic -from dusty roads and camps, to cool nights under the stars and in abandoned homes.
-The film was nominated for several Oscars including Best Picture (which it lost to Hitchcock’s Rebecca) and Best Director (which John Ford won).
+Apparently, producer Darryl Zanuck quickly acquired the film rights when John Steinbeck’s Pulitzer-Prize winning book became a surprise-smash hit success.
+It also helped that the novel had caused massive controversy resulting from its sympathetic portrait of migrant “Okies” emigrating to California in the ’30s, as well as its harsh rebuke of California farming and labor practices.
+All the attention and controversy would nevertheless bode well for 20th Century Fox.
+The director of choice was the legendary John Ford, fresh off the heels of his 1939 masterpiece, Stagecoach.
+Cinematographer Gregg Toland (later of Citizen Kane fame the following year) delivers a remarkable aesthetic feat –from dusty roads and camps, to cool nights under the stars and abandoned homes along the roadside.
+The Grapes of Wrath, despite being a hurried production which was quickly cobbled together, was nominated for several Oscars including Best Picture (which it lost to Hitchcock’s Rebecca) and Best Director (which John Ford won).

 “I’ll be all around in the dark.
 I’ll be everywhere.
 Wherever you can look, wherever there’s a fight, so hungry people can eat, I’ll be there.
 Wherever there’s a cop beatin’ up a guy, I’ll be there.
 I’ll be in the way guys yell when they’re mad.
 I’ll be in the way kids laugh when they’re hungry and they know supper’s ready, and when the people are eatin’ the stuff they raise and livin’ in the houses they build, I’ll be there, too.”